hlavacs/ViennaEntityComponentSystem/README.md

     auto& pos8 = VecsRegistry<MyEntityTypeNode>{}.component<MyComponentPosition>(handle); //if handle of type MyEntityTypeNode
     auto* pos9 = VecsRegistry<MyEntityTypeNode>{}.component_ptr<MyComponentPosition>(handle); //if handle of type MyEntityTypeNode

-Again, all calls are finally handed to the last version, which then resolves the data.
 Only the last version is actually checked by the compiler at compile time, and the first two version thus could result in an empty component being returned.
 You can call *has_component\<C\>()* to check whether an entity represented by a handle does contain a specific component of type *C* using any of these methods:

     bool b1 = handle.has_component<MyComponentPosition>();
     bool b2 = VecsRegistry{}.has_component<MyComponentPosition>(handle);